mirzaghaderi/rtpcr/README.md

 # Overview

-iqpcr is a package for statistical analysis and graphical presentation of real-time PCR (quantitative PCR  or qPCR) data.
-Various analysis methods are employed for real-time PCR data to measure the mRNA levels under different experimental conditions. iqpcr handles amplification efficiency calculation and statistical analysis of real-time PCR data based on one reference gene.
-By accounting for amplification efficiency values, iqpcr was developed using a general calculation method described by <a href="https://doi.org/10.1186/s12859-017-1949-5">Ganger et al. 2017</a>., covering both the Livak and Pfaffl methods.
-Based on the experimental conditions, the functions of the iqpcr package use t-test (for experiments with a two-level factor) or analysis of variance (for cases where more than two levels or factors exist) to calculate the fold change or relative expression.
-The functions further provide standard deviations and confidence limits for means, apply statistical mean comparisons, and present letter mean grouping.
-To facilitate functions application, different dataset have been used in the examples and the outputs are explained.
-An outstanding feature of iqpcr package is providing publication-ready bar plots with various controlling arguments for experiments with up to three different factors.
-The iqpcr package is user-friendly and easy to work with and provides an applicable resource for analyzing real-time PCR data in R.

-# Calculation methods
+Real-time polymerase chain reaction (real-time PCR), also known as quantitative PCR (qPCR), is a powerful analytical tool that has revolutionized nucleic acid quantification.
+The technique’s sensitivity, specificity, and broad quantification range make it the gold standard for the detection and quantification of DNA and RNA sequences.
+Central to the success of real-time PCR is the application of robust mathematical methodologies that ensure accurate and reproducible results.
+Among the various approaches developed for data analysis in real-time PCR, the Livak method (Livak and Schmittgen, 2001), also known as the 2^(-ΔΔC_t ) method, stands out for its simplicity and widespread use.
+This method assumes that both the target and reference genes are amplified with efficiencies close to 100 % the other hand, the Pfaffl method (Pfaffl et al., 2002) offers a more flexible approach by accounting for differences in amplification efficiencies between the target and reference genes.
+This method adjusts the calculated expression ratio by incorporating the specific amplification efficiencies, thus providing a more accurate representation of the relative gene expression levels (Pfaffl et al., 2002).
+Both methods have their merits and limitations, and the choice between them depends on the experimental design and the precision required for the study.
+This paper aims to delve into the mathematical underpinnings of these methodologies, providing a comprehensive understanding of their applications and implications in real-time PCR analysis.
 Among the various approaches developed for data analysis in real-time PCR, the Livak method, also known as the $2^{-\Delta\Delta C_t}$ method, stands out for its simplicity and widespread use.

 $$Fold change = 2^{-ΔΔCt}$$